adilhasan927/SC1015-Project/README.md

 As part of the mini-project for SC1015, our group has decided to explore the dataset of Singapore restaurants found on the website [OpenRice](https://sg.openrice.com/en/singapore)

+## Prereqs

+You will need to install geopandas.
+For this, go into Anaconda Navigator and create a new conda environment.
+Then, open a terminal in this conda environment and run `conda install geopandas` and `conda install nb_conda`.
+Then, before starting jupyter, run `source activate <environment name>` in a terminal.

 ## Contents

 1. [Web Scraping](http://github.com/adilhasan927/SC1015-Project/Web%20Scraping/Scraping.md)